 The Product Backlog is a prioritized list of everything that might be included in a product.
-The Product Owner creates, maintains, and regularly re-orders the Product Backlog.
+The Product Owner creates, maintains, and regularly re-orders the Product Backlog to align with the Product Goal.
 The Product Owner uses the Product Backlog to adapt to emerging requirements, customer feedback, and market changes.

-The Product Backlog is the manifestation of the vision and the business case for the product.
+The Product Backlog contains all the work to be done to achieve the Product Goal.
 The backlog is made up of Product Backlog Items (PBIs).
 PBIs can be anything from market requirements, to use cases, to specifications.
-However, the best practice is User Stories.
-Whatever the team decides on, it is critical to represent the end-user’s perspective.
+However, the best practice is User Stories or job stories.

 PBI's at the top of the Product Backlog should be refined and immediately actionable.
 Items further down the backlog need less definition and can reflect bigger ideas.
 These larger chunks will need to be broken down into smaller pieces as they approach the top of the Product Backlog.

 The Product Goal describes a future state of the product which can serve as a target for the Scrum Team to plan against.
 The Product Goal is in the Product Backlog.
 The rest of the Product Backlog emerges to define “what” will fulfill the Product Goal.
 A product is a vehicle to deliver value.
 It has a clear boundary, known stakeholders, well-defined users or customers.
 A product could be a service, a physical product, or something more abstract.
 The Product Goal is the long-term objective for the Scrum Team.
 They must fulfill (or abandon) one objective before taking on the next.